Scottapotamas/fuji-G-mount/electrical/README.md

 Scope set to rising/falling trigger at 100mV, 1V/div and 5ms/div.

-Each pin was tested with the camera off, then turned on, autofocus engaged, turned off.
+Each pin was tested with the camera off, then turned on, autofocus engaged, then camera was turned off.

 The ground was assumed to be Pin 5 based on: